Winterising your motorhome every year is essential because it protects long-term motorhome value, keeps you safe, and saves you from costly repairs.

 What Safety Accessories Should Be Prioritized (CO/Smoke Detectors, Monitors)?

-Living in a motorhome through winter increases reliance on heating appliances, making detectors essential.
-You should always install a CO detector and a smoke alarm, tested monthly with the flush button, and replace batteries frequently.
-An LPG or flammable-gas detector adds protection around the Truma ultrastore boiler, carver boiler, and fuel tank regulators.
+- An LPG or flammable-gas detector adds protection around the Truma ultrastore boiler, carver boiler, and fuel tank regulators.
 Pair these with a compact fire extinguisher and a fire blanket stored within arm’s reach of the kitchen and toilet system.
-Keep spare batteries ready, even if mains power is available, so detectors stay active during outages.
-With these measures, you reduce risks of water ingress, mould growth, or electrical equipment faults escalating into emergencies.

 How Do You Clear Snow Safely and Get Unstuck?